apify/actor-whitepaper/README.md

 ### Actor definition directory (`./ACTOR`)

-Actor definition files are stored in a directory called `.ACTOR` in the main actor's directory.
+This is the main directory that contains definition files of the actor.

-This entire directory should be added to the source control.
+The entire directory should be added to the source control.
 It links your source code with an Apify actor in the cloud.

+Files in this directory are used by Apify CLI to get defaults for the `apify push` command.

 ### Actor specification file (`.ACTOR/actor.json`)